Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Discussion

 \ipstart{Combine Information Format and Personality Modifier Wisely} Although the information format and personality modifier did not consistently impact slot filling rates individually, how they were combined had different impacts on slot filling rates.
 The information format affected chatbots' question-asking behaviors: structured formats lead to more RQs and fewer SQs and vice versa for descriptive ones.
 In other words, structured formats steer chatbots to ask direct questions about the specified slots whereas descriptive ones focus more on eliciting surrounding context or additional details.
 The personality modifier had a synergy with descriptive formats: Chatbots in DP had the lowest slot filling rates and the ratio of RQs, but had the highest number of acknowledging messages.
 Referring to ~\autoref{tab:completion_rate}, SP and DN have comparable slot filling rates.
 Therefore, to build chatbots that can show a higher level of understanding through acknowledgment, using the Descriptive format without personality modifier could be the best option.
 But chatbots with more direct acknowledgment may be at the risk of being awkward and too robotic.
 Hence, when designing prompts to power chatbots for data collection, using structured format with personality modifier would be more desirable.

 \ipstart{Evaluate chatbot for conversation topic and path} There is certain discrepancy of slot filling rates between topics.
 One reason for such difference could be the nature of the topic.
 For example, the topic \textit{work} tended to be the most open-ended topic as people report different types of work, which could lead to more subject switches and digressions than others.
 We suspect that GPT-3 is more suitable to steer chatbots that are of less divergent topics and collect self-reports that are more structured.
 Also, considering the path of conversations also impacts the data collection rate, researchers may consider clearly specify different slots for both positive and negative paths.
-For example, developers can add ``\texttt{if the customer did not workout yesterday, I would ask them what workout they did in the past week}'' to the prompt for chatbots in the exercise topic.
+For example, developers can add ``\texttt{if the customer did not workout yesterday, I would ask them what workout they did in the past week}'' to the prompt for chatbots in the exercise topic. \majorrev{Lastly, researchers can also test ``neutral'' path to see whether the chatbots can actively elicit rich user responses.}

 \ipstart{Composition of Slots Matters} The number and data types of slots also impact the chatbots' performance in collecting slots.
 With the conversation goes longer, chatbots have a tendency to miss information slots that appear later in prompts.
 Also, while we collected a certain amount of numerical rates for sleep quality and productivity rate, it is not guaranteed that the chatbots would cover a slot definition (\eg, numerical scale) as intended.
 Sometimes, the chatbot would simply ask \symbolbot{}``\textit{Would you say you had a good night's sleep?}'' or \symbolbot{}``\textit{Overall, how do you feel about your work and productivity yesterday?}''.
 Hence, if to use chatbots powered by GPT-3 to facilitate data collection, we suggest that important slots be put earlier in the prompt and the number of questions of specific data type be limited.
 If more data slots need to be collected, multi-stage prompts~\cite{wu2022ai} can be considered.